electron/node/README.md

 #### Overview

-The Electron Project embeds Node, which allows developers to leverage all of Node's capabilities and access the filesystem on your deksotp computing platform.
-We embed different versions of Node in different release lines of Electron, chosen such that they depend on a version of V8 compatible with the version of V8 present in the Chromium version used for that release line.
+The Electron Project embeds Node, which allows developers to leverage all of Node's capabilities and access the filesystem on your desktop platform.
+Electron embeds different versions of Node in different release lines of Electron.
+These versions are chosen such that they depend on a version of V8 compatible with the version of V8 present in the Chromium version used for that release line.

 #### Branching Strategy:
 `master` in this fork is an unused branch; a version of Node present in a release line can be found in a branch with the naming scheme